 For full information on the aims and objectives download the In Harmony guidance document.
 Please note applications to the fund are now closed.

-NFER has been commissioned by Arts Council England (ACE) to undertake an evaluation of the effectiveness and impact of the In Harmony social and music education programme.
+NFER has been commissioned by Arts Council England to undertake an evaluation of the effectiveness and impact of the In Harmony social and music education programme.
 In Harmony aims to support children and families, and enhance communities, using the power of making music.
-In Harmony is funded by the Department for Education (DfE) and ACE, and is currently being piloted in six areas and 12 schools.
+In Harmony is funded by the Department for Education (DfE) and the Arts Council, and is currently being piloted in six areas and 12 schools.
 The NFER research team is exploring the impact and benefits of the programme via a series of pupil questionnaires, an analysis of school provision and participation data and case-study visits.

 The aims of the evaluation are to explore the range and extent of impacts that In Harmony is having on children, families, schools and wider communities, and to explore the future sustainability of the programme.
 The evaluation is underpinned by a set of research questions, outcome indicators, and a 'theory of change' which summarises the aims, strategies and outcomes to be delivered through the In Harmony programme in order to effect positive change in the lives of young people.

 This Year 1 Interim Report and Year 2 Interim Report present early findings from the evaluation.
 It is based on data from a baseline and comparison group survey, perceptual evidence from case studies in five sites, and In Harmony provision and participation data (collected for the spring term of 2013).
 It provides a baseline for the national evaluation, enabling outcomes to be assessed later in the study using pre- and post-, and comparison measures.
 Future reports will focus on the outcomes achieved by pupils who have taken part in the programme and will consider the implications of different delivery models, including for future sustainability.